ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 See how to build a complete database system -- in minutes instead of weeks or months:

 1. **An API**, and, we'll add ui and logic to make it a microservice...
-2. **Logic and Security:** multi-table constraints and derivations, and role-based security
+2. **Logic and Security:** multi-table constraints and derivations, role-based security, and application integration
 3. **An Admin App:** and finally, a multi-page, multi-table web app

+&nbsp;

 We'll use API Logic Server (open source), providing: